 - ½ cup powdered sugar

-- 2-4 tbsp water, add one at a time
+- 1-3 tbsp water, added one tbsp at a time

 - In a stand mixer, cream together butter and sugar.
 Add lavender extract and mix well.
 Add flour and salt and mix until well blended.

 - Place dough onto a sheet of plastic wrap and roll into a log about 1 inch in diameter.